It’s a waste.

 Cow manure is good for roses when you use composted manure because it contains the right balance of nitrogen, phosphorus, and potassium.

-Composted cow manure is less likely to cause fertilizer burn to new rose bushes but is not recommended for long-term use as a single fertilizer, as it doesn’t contain adequate nutrients for your rosebush’s requirements.
+Composted cow manure is less likely to cause fertilizer burn to new rose bushes but is not recommended for long-term use as a single fertilizer for roses, as it doesn’t contain adequate nutrients for your rosebush’s requirements.

 Like other herbivores, cow manure often contains high levels of weed seeds in its pure form.
 Before use, dilute the manure and leave for five to seven days.
 This allows the weed seeds to germinate and die before they are dispersed into the soil.